 The journey to a new tooth has a few main steps, each with a specific purpose.
 It all starts with a consultation where we map out your personalized treatment plan.
 From there, the process generally looks like this:

-1. Implant Placement: The titanium post is surgically placed into your jawbone.
+- Implant Placement: The titanium post is surgically inserted into your jawbone.
+See how implant surgery works.

-4. Placing the Crown: Your final, custom-crafted tooth is secured to the abutment, completing your new smile.
+- Placing the Crown: Your final, custom-crafted tooth is secured to the abutment, completing your new smile – see before and after results.

 For more complex cases, like replacing several missing teeth, the fundamental steps remain the same.